Paulmicha/css-organization/README.md

 - Make an alternative to [Axure](http://www.axure.com/) tailored to that kind of design system, for ex. based on [Electron](https://github.com/sindresorhus/awesome-electron) (see also [Photon](https://github.com/connors/photon))
 - Look into [Yeoman](http://yeoman.io/) for boilerplate automation
+- Elaborate on Element Queries, essentially adjusting elements to their container instead of the entire viewport, which makes more sense in a modular, component-oriented system.
+See [css-element-queries](https://github.com/marcj/css-element-queries) and [elementqueries](http://elementqueries.com/).

 ### 1. `base/` : Bare HTML tags & global declarations
 This corresponds to the original [SMACSS category](http://snook.ca/archives/html_and_css/avoid-overstyling-base-styles) of the same name.